IParty with Victorious: Plot

-The iCarly members remove their disguises, and Tori walks in and immediately recognizes them from iCarly.
-Carly and her friends explain the situation to Tori, and together they come up with a plan to humiliate Steven.
+Carly and her friends remove their disguises, explain the situation to Tori, and together come up with a plan to humiliate Steven.
+As Kenan and Andre are trying to catch the Panda stalker, the iCarly gang and Tori eventually convince him to join their plan.
 They lure Steven into a closet where he thinks he will make out with Tori for a "100th day anniversary".
-Instead, when Steven enters the closet, he finds himself on an iCarly webcast with Carly, Sam, Kenan, and Tori, who reveal to iCarly's one million audience members that Steven has been dating Carly and Tori at the same time before they both dump him.
-Steven becomes embarrassed and leaves.
-Sometime later, Sam defeats Rex in a rap battle.
+Instead, when Steven enters the closet, he finds himself on an iCarly webcast with Carly, Sam, Kenan, and Tori, who reveal Steven's deceit to iCarly's one million audience members before they both dump him; Steven becomes embarrassed and flees.
+Some time later, Sam defeats Rex in a rap battle.
 The iCarly gang then join Tori and her friends in karaoke, where they end the special by singing "Leave It All to Shine", a mash-up of the iCarly and Victorious theme songs.